-Pendred (Penny) Noyce is a doctor, educator, and writer.
-She grew up in California, completed a degree in biochemistry at Harvard and a medical degree at Stanford, and did her residency in internal medicine in Minnesota.
-She then moved to the Boston area, where she practiced at a community health center for several years.
-In 1991, she helped establish the Noyce Foundation in honor of her father, Robert Noyce, co-inventor of the integrated circuit and co-founder of Intel.
-The foundation focuses on improving K-12 education, particularly in mathematics and science.
+Penny Noyce is a doctor, educator, writer and publisher.
+She studied biochemistry at Harvard and medicine at Stanford, then completed a residency in internal medicine in Minnesota.
+She moved to the Boston area, where she practiced at a community health center for several years.
 From 1993-2002, Penny helped lead a statewide math and science improvement effort called PALMS in the state of Massachusetts.
 She gradually withdrew from medical practice to focus on her education work and on raising her five children.
-She has served on the boards of numerous non-profits, including most recently the Gulf of Maine Research Institute, the Rennie Center for Education Research and Policy, TERC, the Libra Foundation of Maine, the Concord Consortium, and the Consortium for Mathematics and Its Applications.

 Barnas Monteith is Chairman of the Massachusetts State Science & Engineering Fair, Inc. — the oldest dedicated inquiry based science education non-profit in MA, and one of the oldest in the U.S..
 As a young student, Barnas was one of the most successful science fair participants in MSSEF history, with four 1st place MSSEF wins, four 1st place Regional wins, two International (ISEF) 1st place Grand Awards, awards at the European Youth Science Exchange, Nynex Science & Technology Awards, the Edison Award, the Naval Science Research Award, and a number of other scholarships and special first prize awards.
 His projects focused on the study of dinosaur and bird evolution using fossilized egghsell microstructures and biochemistry.
 A graduate of Tufts University, Barnas spent nearly a decade doing paleontology expeditions throughout much of the major vertebrate fossil-bearing beds of North America.
 Throughout college and beyond, he did work at Harvard University’s Museum of Comparatize Zoology researching the Triassic vertebrates of Arizona, including possible Phytosaur nesting behaviors, and was one of the youngest researchers ever to present a Plenary lecture at the Society for Vertebrate Paleontology.
 Since that time, he has started several successful technology companies – most recently foraying into semiconductor R&D, specializing in the commercialization of synthetic diamond products, with a focus on IC planarization, as well as the renewable energy and high efficiency lighting markets.